Business models are becoming an important focus of innovation activities of practitioners and innovation studies of academics.

 - understanding, integrating and developing new theory.

-The objective of this research will be on providing insights into the nature of business model innovation and a theoretical model or framework explaining business model innovation, including antecedents and outcomes.
+The objective of this research is to provide insights into the nature of business model innovation and a theoretical model or framework explaining business model innovation, including antecedents and outcomes.

 In addition, you will provide practical insights that can support those involved in business model innovation.

 Skills and experience

 - good understanding of any of the following fields:

 - a reasonable understanding of research methodology

 - basic understanding of either qualitative or quantitative research methods.